 Usual Adult Dose for Breast Cancer:

-For the treatment of metastatic breast cancer in postmenopausal women with estrogen-receptor positive or unknown tumors: 60 mg orally once a day.
+Use: Treatment of metastatic breast cancer in postmenopausal women with estrogen-receptor positive or unknown tumors.

 What other drugs will affect toremifene?

 Many drugs can interact with toremifene.
 Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any you start or stop using, especially: